emdelponte/epidemiology-R/README.md

-# epidemiology-R
-Plant Disease Epidemiology in R
+# R for Plant Disease Epidemiology

 A repository for the code of the book